jenkinsci/customizable-header-plugin/README.md

 contain html, e.g. to include a link to some other site.
 Css already takes care to make the link properly styled.

 ## Application links and favorites
 The plugin allows to configure additional links that are accessible via a button to the left of the logo.
-Users can define their personal links in their settings.
+Links can be configured globally, for jobs and folders and for users.
+Links on folder level will be propagated to its child items.

 When the [Favorite Plugin](https://plugins.jenkins.io/favorite) is installed, your personal favorites will be added as well to this menu.

 ![App Links](/docs/pics/app-links.png)<br/>